On the Relationship Between CoCoA and ADMM for Distributed Empirical Risk Minimization: Introduction

+Our main result on the relationship is summarized in Figure~\ref{algorithm connection}.
+Specifically, the consensus ADMM, linearized consensus ADMM, two distributed proximal ADMM variants, and ridge-regularized CoCoA are all rewritten in a common update form.
+This reformulation reveals the following relations: (1) For $\ell_2$-regularized ERM, the dual update of CoCoA coincides with that of a proximal ADMM method under the parameter choice $\rho=\lambda^{-1}$.
+(2) The consensus ADMM applied to the primal ERM problem is equivalent to the proximal ADMM applied to the dual problem under the parameter mapping $\beta K=\rho^{-1}$.
+The same correspondence extends to the linearized variants.
+Beside, the formulation enables a unified $O(1/T)$ ergodic convergence analysis for the ADMM-type methods, including inexact subproblem updates.

+This connection also provides several practical consequences.
+First, it is more appropriate to use proximal/consensus ADMM method than CoCoA in convex federated learning problem with ridge penalty, because it allows for the choice of tuning parameters in a wider range.
+Second, the reformulation yields a natural primal-dual gap, which enables developing stopping criterion for consensus ADMM.
+The equivalence of the methods under corresponding tuning parameters, and the fact that well-tuned ADMM variants outperform CoCoA in the ridge-regularized setting are validated by experiments on synthetic regression problems and a real SVM tasks.

+\if 0 Our main contributions are summarized as follows: \begin{enumerate} \item We reformulate consensus ADMM, linearized consensus ADMM, two distributed proximal ADMM variants, and ridge-regularized CoCoA in a unified primal-dual form involving only the global primal variable $w$ and the block dual variables $\{v_{[k]}\}_{k=1}^{K}$.

+\item We establish explicit structural connections among these methods.
+In particular, for $\ell_2$-regularized ERM, CoCoA matches a special case of proximal ADMM at the level of the dual update; consensus ADMM on the primal problem is equivalent to proximal ADMM on the dual problem under matched parameters; and the same relation extends to the linearized variants.

+\item We show that this reformulation has concrete practical and theoretical consequences: it yields a natural primal-dual gap stopping criterion for consensus ADMM, clarifies the role of the tuning parameters, and leads to a unified $O(1/T)$ ergodic convergence analysis for the ADMM-type methods, including inexact subproblem updates.

+\item We conduct experiments on synthetic regression problems and real SVM tasks to validate the predicted equivalences, study the effect of tuning parameters, and show that well-tuned ADMM variants can outperform CoCoA in the ridge-regularized setting. \end{enumerate} \fi

-\fi The remainder of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{sec:prelim} reviews preliminaries on distributed primal-dual optimization.
-Section~\ref{sec:unify} introduces the five algorithms and cast them into a unified form of primal-dual update.
-In Section~\ref{sec:connection}, we use the unified update form to evaluate the connections between algorithms.
-Section~\ref{sec:theory} further provides a unified proof of the convergence for all algorithms, leveraging the update form.
-Section~\ref{sec:experiments} reports numerical experiments that validate our theoretical findings.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
-All technical proofs are provided in the appendix.
+Section~\ref{sec:unify} introduces the five algorithms and casts them into the unified primal-dual form.
+Section~\ref{sec:connection} presents the structural connections among the methods.
+Section~\ref{sec:theory} gives the unified convergence analysis.
+Section~\ref{sec:experiments} reports numerical experiments.
+Section~\ref{sec:conclusion} concludes the paper.
+Technical proofs are deferred to the appendix.